ysoftwareab/yplatform/repo/mk/README.md

 Each "puzzle piece" may have its own usage documentation at the top of the file.

-The high-level hierarchy of pieces is as follows:
+The high-level colletions of pieces are as follows:

-* core.common.mk
+* core.common.mk - the "bare minimum" for generic repositories
   * core.bootstrap.mk
   * core.clean.mk
   * core.deps.mk